 Hello everyone, and welcome to another Singaporean review!
 This Saturday, I’m reviewing the fit and craftsmanship of the tuxedo I had commissioned from Ehkay Corner Tailors.

-If you have not yet done so, do read Part 1 of the article here, whereby I chronicled my experience of having a tuxedo commissioned from Ehkay Corner Tailors.
+If you have not yet done so, do read Part 1 of the article here, in which I chronicled my experience commissioning a tuxedo from Ehkay Corner Tailors.

 Ehkay Corner Tailors – the Fit